iamharshil/configshub/docs/supabase-setup.md

 ### 5. Adding Additional Providers

 Enable the provider in Supabase > Authentication > Providers, then extend the Sign In / Sign Up buttons with another `signInWithOAuth({ provider: '<provider>' })` call.
+Currently, the app supports both Google and GitHub authentication providers.

 ### 6. Email Confirmation

 Currently the signup flow treats an immediate session as success.
 If you enable email confirmations in Supabase:

 -   Users will not have an active session until they click the confirmation link.
 -   The code already displays a success toast fallback; expand this with a dedicated confirmation screen if desired.

 ### 7. Migrating Away From Better Auth

 If Supabase fully replaces Better Auth:

 -   Remove `src/utils/auth.ts` and related middleware export.
 -   Remove `export { auth as middleware }` from `src/app/middleware.ts` and replace with a cookie-based Supabase session refresh strategy if needed.
 -   Update deployment docs to reference only Supabase.

 ### 8. Security Notes

 -   Never expose the service role key to the browser; only use the anon (public) key client-side.
 -   Use Row Level Security (RLS) for any custom tables you add later.

 ### 9. Troubleshooting Checklist